actions-ecosystem/recipes/README.md

 ## Lint the title of a pull request

-The workflow lints the title of a pull request.
+This workflow lints the title of a pull request.

 <details>
 <summary>Screenshots</summary>